onhernandes/sounder/README.md

 ### POST - Add new music

-The following fields defaults to what YT can give to us: `cover`, `author`, `title`
+The following fields defaults to what YT can give to us: `cover`, `author`, `title` Every music will be sent to a Spotify playlist, if not defined, will be added to `Soundman`.
+You can set `"spotify": false` to avoid this.
+This feature depends on the song being found within Spotify!

 Endpoint: `/api/music`